 As an employer, it’s your responsibility to ensure adequate checks are conducted, measures are put in place to prevent accidents and that the employee in question is competent.

 Obviously, not every job is the same, and some may come with more risks than others.
-Employers should assess the risks involved and precautions required on a job-by-job basis.
+Employers should conduct a working at height risk assessment on a job-by-job basis.

 Factors such as the height of the job, duration of work, frequency of work and condition of the surface work will be conducted on, are all elements that need to be considered too.